FranBonath/run_seqinspector_FCQC/README.md

 - `bash` 4.0+
 - `nextflow` available on `$PATH`
-- `generate_samplesheet_better_samplenames.sh` present at the path defined in the script constants
+- `generate_seqinspector_samplesheet.sh` present at the path defined in the script constants
 - A filled-in `seqinspector_FCQC.config` file (see Configuration)

 ---